valeryozenne/Cardiac-Structure-Database/Tutorial_for_Lucy/README.md

 ## Code

-A code for the computation and reorientation of the diffusion tensor metric in `Code` folder.
+A code for the computation and reorientation of the diffusion tensor metric is in `Code` folder.
 The code is subject to change at any moment.
-As an example, the code automatically produces the following figures:
+As an example, the code automatically produces the following figures.

+The code combine the use of MRtrix for diffusion metric estimation and ANTs for reorientation.

+A crucial step is the tensor conversion from MRtrix to ANTs format.
+Two subscripts are in charge of such task.
+Please check that /tmp/ folder exist and we have permission in this folder.

+Additionnal feature have been developped and could be added upon request.

+* Generation of streamlines
+* Reorientation of streamlines.
+* Non-linear registration of samples
+* Atlas / Template approaches

 ## Figures